 - Twitter Ads

-Not only do you need to reach target accounts digitally, but to keep your brand at the top of their mind, you'll need to integrate non-digital channels for ABM, including events, direct mail campaigns, and even passing out swag at on-site visits.
+Not only do you need to reach target accounts digitally, but to keep your brand at the top of their mind, your sales and marketing teams also need to integrate non-digital channels for ABM, including events, direct mail campaigns, and even passing out swag at on-site visits.
 Keep in mind that these efforts need to be carefully coordinated with digital efforts.
 These are some tools you can use:

-- [Direct Mail] PFL allows you to use digital actions to trigger direct mail campaigns.
+- [Direct mail] Postalytics allows you to use digital actions to trigger direct mail campaigns and integrates with HubSpot.

-- [Live Events] If there are people within the account that can't make it to a live event or if you want to simulate a live event experience, Facebook Live is a great tool to do that.
+- [Live events] If there are people within the account who can't make it to a live event or if you want to simulate a live event experience, Brandlive is a great tool to do that.

-- [Swag Management] Take the headache out of sending and managing swag with Printfection.
+- [Swag management] Take the headache out of sending and managing swag with Sendoso.

 Depending on what your final tech stack looks like, you may need to integrate critical technologies.
-While there are standard integrations built into many of these technologies, you may need to rely on one of these tools for integration:
+There are standard integrations built into many of these technologies, but you may need to rely on one of these tools for integration:

-As mentioned earlier, you can quickly diminish returns on ABM campaigns if you aren't carefully monitoring ROI, especially when you factor in the technology required to make the campaigns successful.
-You have to use data and analytics to measure performance and ensure you’re putting dollars where they will have the most significant impact.
-While many marketing automation and CRM platforms have built-in analytics, ABM will undoubtedly cause you to compile data from multiple sources.
+As mentioned above, you can quickly see diminishing returns on ABM campaigns if you aren't carefully monitoring ROI, especially when you factor in the technology required to make the campaigns successful.
+You have to use data and analytics to measure performance and ensure you're putting dollars where they will have the most significant impact toward driving revenue.
+Though many marketing automation and CRM platforms have built-in analytics, ABM will undoubtedly cause you to compile data from multiple sources.
 For this reason, you'll likely need data analytics tools such as:

 What to Consider When Finding Technology for Your Needs

 Kudos to you if you've made it this far through the article!
 Your brain has probably never been so full of options for ABM technology.
-While I'd love to deliver you the ultimate ABM tech stack, doing so wouldn't set you up for success because what you need is unique to your organization.
+I’d love to wrap up by telling you exactly what pieces you need for the ultimate ABM tech stack—but doing so wouldn't set you up for success because what you need is unique to your organization.
 When finalizing your stack, think about these factors:

-- Your Target Accounts: Whom you are trying to reach with ABM plays into your final tech stack.
-For example, let's say you are only going after a few accounts where building out profiles could be done manually instead of utilizing a data enrichment tool such as ZoomInfo.
-In this example, your campaigns and tech stack will differ from a strategy that targets thirty accounts.
+- Your target accounts: Whom you are trying to reach with ABM plays into your final tech stack.
+For example, let's say you are only going after a few accounts, and building out profiles could be done manually instead of utilizing a data enrichment tool such as ZoomInfo.
+In this example, your personalized campaigns and tech stack will differ from a strategy that targets 30 accounts.

 - Integrations: If you have multiple systems you're tied to that will need to work with ABM campaigns, take into account any critical data that will need to pass between systems.
 As you identify the best technology for your ABM stack, make sure you're selecting with integrations in mind.

 - Budget: Obviously, you'll need to be very careful about every dollar you spend on an ABM campaign.
-Tying up too much into technology can cause your campaign to fall flat.
+Tying up too much money in technology can cause your campaign to fall flat.

 Finding the right tech stack for your ABM campaigns is complicated, especially as the number of MarTech offerings expand.
 As a recap, here are all the technologies discussed throughout the article: